maidirepelle/weblogic-kubernetes-operator/kubernetes/charts/voyager/README.md

   --set apiserver.ca="$(onessl get kube-ca)" \
   --set apiserver.enableValidatingWebhook=true
 ```
-## Optionally Download Voyager Helm Chart locally if Needed
+## Optionally Download Voyager Helm Chart locally
-You can download voyager helm chart and untar it to a local folder.
+You can download voyager helm chart and untar it to a local folder if you want.
 ```
 $ helm fetch appscode/voyager --untar --version 7.4.0
 ```